 The Human Capital Committee oversees, reviews and approves the compensation and benefit policies, plans and programs for the entire Company, including our NEOs.
 The Human Capital Committee develops goals and objectives for the CEO and reviews his performance relative to his established goals and objectives.
-The Human Capital Committee recommended Mr. Blonigan's separation agreement and release to the Board for approval.
-The Human Capital Committee reviewed with Mr. Hunton and, prior to his departure, with Mr. Blonigan and approved the principal elements of compensation for the NEOs (other than Mr. Hunton and Mr. Blonigan, respectively).
-The Human Capital Committee also reviewed with Mr. Hunton and approved merit increases, as well as discretionary bonuses and equity grants for non-NEO employees.
+The Human Capital Committee reviewed with Mr. Hunton and approved the principal elements of compensation for the NEOs (other than Mr. Hunton).
+The Human Capital Committee also reviewed with Mr. Hunton and approved merit increases, as well as discretionary bonuses and equity grants for, non-NEO employees.
 The Human Capital Committee also annually reviews the compensation of the members of the Board and recommends any changes to the Board.
-Final approval of compensation for Mr. Blonigan, Mr. Hunton and the members of the Board was given by the independent members of the Board in executive session.
-The Human Capital Committee also reviews and approves executive succession planning, incentive compensation plans, and equity compensation plans.
+Final approval of compensation for Mr. Hunton and the members of the Board was given by the independent members of the Board in executive session.